rrantxa/Credit_Risk_Analysis/README.md

 ---
 ## *Results*

 As stated above, **six** different machine learning models were tested with the purpose of identifying the best way to predict credit risk.
 Our target was the **["loan_status"]** column, which divides the loans into two categories: high risk and low risk.
 As credit risk is usually an imbalanced classification problem (given that, in most cases, the amount of good loans outweigh the number of risky loans), each of these models handles the data in a different way.
-Thus, each model had varying accuracy, precision and recall scores, which are described section that follows.
+Thus, each model had varying accuracy, precision and recall scores, which are described in the section that follows.

 ---
 ## *The models*
-For each model,  we first created dummies for the data that was in a string format, and then proceeded to split our data into training and testing.
+For each model,  we first created dummies for the data that was in string format, and then proceeded to split our data into training and testing.
 These were the results:

 ### *1. Naive Random Oversampling*